dstrohmaier/dstrohmaier.github.io/posts/_posts/2022-08-01-transformers-and-the-brain.md

 * Schrimpf, M., Blank, I. A., Tuckute, G., Kauf, C., Hosseini, E. A., Kanwisher, N., Tenenbaum, J. B., & Fedorenko, E. (2021).
 [The neural architecture of language: Integrative modeling converges on predictive processing](https://doi.org/10.1073/pnas.2105646118).
 Proceedings of the National Academy of Sciences, 118(45), e2105646118.
 * Yuan, Z., Tyen, G., & Strohmaier, D. (2021a).
 [Cambridge at SemEval-2021 Task 1: An Ensemble of Feature-Based and Neural Models for Lexical Complexity Prediction](https://doi.org/10.18653/v1/2021.semeval-1.74).
 Proceedings of the 15th International Workshop on Semantic Evaluation (SemEval-2021), 590–597.
 * Yuan, Z., & Strohmaier, D. (2021b).
 [Cambridge at SemEval-2021 Task 2: Neural WiC-Model with Data Augmentation and Exploration of Representation](https://doi.org/10.18653/v1/2021.semeval-1.96).
 Proceedings of the 15th International Workshop on Semantic Evaluation (SemEval-2021), 730–737.

+---
+### Footnotes

+[^0]: I don't understand why this literature is so averse to publishing tables.
+Graphs are good, but being able to check against a table of data provides a way to test whether one has truly understood what is going on.

+[^1]: From the paper, it is not entirely clear to me whether the next word or a randomly masked word has to be predicted.

+[^2]: There is still a linear model trained on top of the randomly initialised models.

+[^3]: The Futrell 2018 dataset used by the authors is also story-based and the Transformer-model does better at predicting it, but it consists of self-paced reading data instead of brain measurements.